 Roy Kennedy grew up in Newington, Southwark and attended local schools in Camberwell and Peckham.
 He served as deputy leader of Southwark Council and was Director of Finance of the Labour Party prior to becoming opposition spokesperson in the House of Lords on DCLG and other matters.
 In 2007, he was appointed Honorary Alderman by Southwark Council.
 Roy is also Trustee of the Mayor of Southwark’s Common Good Trust, Vice President of the Southwark Chamber of Commerce, Vice President of the Local Government Association, Director of London Mutual Credit Union, a member of Surrey County Cricket Club and a season ticket holder at Millwall FC.

-Roy joined the Board in 2014 and sits on our Finance, Investment and Audit Committee and Property Committee.
+Roy joined the Board in 2014 and sits on our Finance, Investment and Audit Committee.

 Claire Treanor is a planning and property professional with over 28 years’ experience.
 She was formerly a partner at Montagu Evans in the Planning and Development Department, where she worked for over 15 years.
 In April 2004, she helped established DP9, a specialist planning consultancy.
 The company is based at 100 Pall Mall and is widely regarded as one of central London’s leading planning practices.